patriciakasapa/time/README.md

 4. when an employee's project in a queue ends before the new project starts

 ### resources
- Database of employee profile
- Database for leave
- Database for projects
  Resful Api for Data(http://employementprofilingapp-env.snvx8mbkdw.us-east-2.elasticbeanstalk.com/swagger-ui.html#/tech-controller/getAllTechnologiesUsingGET)